 Hello AWS fan!
 You have recently created your first AWS S3 bucket and now you want to configure the S3 bucket policy to make it secure.
 How can I do it?
 What are policies?
 If you are struggling with the same questions then here is an article that will help you to get started with Bucket Policy in detail.

-S3 bucket is something like a drive or folder where objects (files) will be stored.
-The problem comes when there should be some restriction on who or what should do uploads inside your bucket(especially if your files should not be visible for some specific people/users).
+An S3 bucket is something like a drive or folder where objects (files) will be stored.
+The problem comes when there should be some restriction on who or what should do uploads inside your bucket(especially if your files should not be visible to some specific people/users).

 Bucket Policy: A collection of statements, evaluated one after another in order of appearance, that describes what a requester is allowed to do on a bucket and with each object contained in that bucket.
 It applies to a requester who has been authenticated to access the bucket in question.